Does Your Body Need a Break?

 It’s not that your muscles weakened overnight (the horror!).
 It’s that your central nervous system — the processing center that controls responses, receiving and sending messages from other parts of the body — is overloaded, says Watkins.
 “If your nervous system simply hasn’t recovered from the stressors it experienced the day before, your brain can’t send messages to your muscles as quickly as it normally would, and that can cause a lag in speed or reps to feel a little heavier."

 3. You’re having trouble sleeping.

-You should be exhausted after going hard day after day.
-But if that fatigue still isn’t enough to give you some quality shut-eye, you’d be better served by a sexy-pace walk than another high-energy virtual cycling class.
 “Overtraining can put your mind and body on high alert and in a constant state of restlessness,” says Penhollow.
 And it sets you up for difficulties falling asleep, restlessness during sleep, and less sleep overall, a report in Frontiers in Physiology indicates.